-In the science phase of the mission, a Gaussian beam originated from a spacecraft propagates to a distant spacecraft of several millions kilometers apart.^{1-3} Upon arriving at the distinct spacecraft, a small part of the Gaussian beam wavefront is clipped and generate a top-hat beam to go into the spacecraft for interferometric measurement.
+In the science phase of the mission, a Gaussian beam originating from a space-craft propagates to a distant spacecraft several million kilometers away.1-3 Upon arriving at the distant spacecraft, a small part of the Gaussian beam wavefront is clipped and generates a top-hat beam that is propagated into the spacecraft for interferometric measurement.
 Within the optical bench, another clipping effect occurs in the sense that, on impinging on an optical element, the finite size of the element entails that at the edge of an element diffraction will occur and power loss of the beam is inevitable.
 This in turn will generate a potential source of stray light and at the picometer level ghost beam interference might occur and disturb the gravitational wave measurement.

-The aim of the present work is to track numerically the time evolution of the spot size of the beam in a LISA or TAIJI type optical bench.
+The aim of the present work is to numerically track the time evolution of the spot size of the beam in a LISA or TAIJI type optical bench.
 With the stray light problem in mind, we shall first propose to use the power ratio within the MSD spot range as a measure of spot size.
-Here, the MSD spot size for the MEM beam is slight variant of the definition given in.4 After certain validations of the proposed definition, the spot size of a flat top beam propagated within an optical bench of a LISA or TAIJI type mission is then studied and our analysis is expected to be useful for future system design for the laser metrology subsystem.
-Common to all MSD spot size studies of a diffraction beam, divergence behaviour inevitably occur.^{5-8} A careful error analysis is carried out to understand the impact of the divergence on our result and it is argued that the divergence will have little effect on our conclusion and hopefully this renders our results more trustworthy.
+Here, the MSD spot size for the MEM beam is a slight variant of the definition given by M. A. Porras et al. After certain validations of the proposed definition, the spot size of a flat top beam propagated within an optical bench of a LISA or TAIJI type mission is then studied and our analysis is expected to be useful for the future system design of the laser metrology subsystem.
+Common to all MSD spot size studies of a diffracted beam, divergence inevitably occurs.5-8 A careful error analysis is carried out to understand the impact of the divergence on our result and it is argued that the divergence will have little effect on our conclusion and hopefully this renders our results more trustworthy.

 The paper is structured as follows.
-In Section 2, in terms of the power ratio within a MSD spot range as the quality measurement of the spot size, a slight variant of definition of the MSD spot size of a MEM beam4 is suggested.
+In Section 2, in terms of the power ratio within a MSD spot range as the quality measurement of the spot size, a slight variant of the definition of the MSD spot size of a MEM beam is suggested.
 In Section 3, we validate the formula for the MSD spot size of a MEM beam and the numerical code in the cases of a simple astigmatic Gaussian beam and Nearly-Gaussian beams which can appear in laboratory experiments.
 In Section 4.1, we investigate the MSD spot size in a top-hat beam case and compare this definition with the spot size calculated from the analytic divergence angle for the top-hat beam.
-After that, in section Section 4.2, we calculate the estimated value of MSD spot size in the case of a science interferometer in the detection of gravitational waves in space.
+After that, in section Section 4.2, we calculate the estimated value of the MSD spot size in the case of a science interferometer in the detection of gravitational waves in space.
 Finally, we perform a careful error analysis for the MSD spot size of the top-hat beam in a science interferometer in Section 4.3.